hyperledger/web3j/docs/source/smart_contracts.rst

 .. code-block:: bash

-   org.web3j.codegen.SolidityFunctionWrapperGenerator /path/to/<smart-contract>.bin /path/to/<smart-contract>.abi -o /path/to/src/main/java -p com.your.organisation.name
+   org.web3j.codegen.SolidityFunctionWrapperGenerator -b /path/to/<smart-contract>.bin -a /path/to/<smart-contract>.abi -o /path/to/src/main/java -p com.your.organisation.name

 Where the *bin* and *abi* are obtained as per :ref:`compiling-Solidity`.